sgeisler/testinator/README.md

 `testinator` is mostly controlled via configuration files, one for each project.
 A few command line options exist and may be extended in the future:
   * `--install`: install the required toolchains through rustup
+  * `--simple`: don't run all configurations, run: no features, all features, each feature alone

 ```
 testinator path/to/config.json [--install]